Sign up now for a

 A hyacinth with frills,

-so perky and so daring,
+so perky and so daring.

 I wonder how it grows

-when all else is falling.
+when all else keeps falling.

 “Meow” comes the answer.